Palibrix/Bavovniatko/README.md

 </summary>

-## Anonymous
+## `Anonymous`
-1. As an `Anonymous`, I can view all public parts via API or site
+1. As an `Anonymous`, I can view all public parts, that is I can search across the site or get data via open API
-2. As an `Anonymous`, I can view any detailed information of any part via API or site
+2. As an `Anonymous`, I can view any detailed information of any part, that is I can either send a request via API or open information about part on website
-3. As an `Anonymous`, I can view any public drone, that is, public drone ca contain only public parts
+3. As an `Anonymous`, I can view any public drone, that is I can view only drones, that are made of official, public parts

 ----
-## User
+## `User`
-1. As a `User`, I can do everything Anonymous does
+1. As a `User`, I can do everything `Anonymous` does
 2. As a `User`, I can login, so that I can use all functionality of website
 3. As a `User`, I can logout
 4. As a `User`, I can register new account